A privacy-focused VPN which delivers on this core remit but is still lacking in some other areas.

-ProtonVPN is a relatively new Swiss-based service from the people behind the highly acclaimed ProtonMail encrypted email service.
+ProtonVPN is a relatively young Swiss-based VPN from the people behind the highly acclaimed ProtonMail encrypted email service.

-To try and get an overview of the download speeds ProtonVPN offers, we have tested them on a variety of different devices and on several different internet connections too.
+To try and get an overview of the download speeds ProtonVPN offers, we ran a comprehensive speed test on a variety of different devices and on several different internet connections too.

-Overall we found that ProtonVPN's speeds were fast but depending on server sometimes mixed.
+Our speed test results found that ProtonVPN's speeds were fast but depending on the server, sometimes mixed.